Tina Pisnik

 Other Wins and Performances

-In addition to her WTA successes, Pisnik won one ITF singles title and three ITF doubles titles, which contributed to her overall career development and ranking improvement during her active years.
+In addition to her WTA titles, Pisnik won one ITF singles title and three ITF doubles titles, contributing to a strong developmental foundation.
+Her combined singles and doubles career record of 245–237 reflects years of consistent play at the international level.

 Tina Pisnik Family